rishibbdb/HAWC-ImageProcessing-3MLFit/README.md

 **NOTE: The code is currently in alpha build**.
 Features such as testing different morphology and spectrum models are not currently implemented and will be introduced in beta version dev.

+**NOTE: The code is currently in beta build**

 ## Future implementation.
-- Full analysis chain starting with finding sources based on the image processing-based seeding and generating a final model
-- Testing different morphological and spectral models
+- ALPS Fitting Adapter not built in
-- Implement detailed logging in multiple level log files.
+- Implement more detailed logs (human and machine readable)
-- Implement a checkpoint function to resume fitting of models from the last successful fit during the event of a model failure.
+- Implement generation of HERMES Diffuse Emission Templates
+- Implement generation of ROI Templates

 ### Requirements